Who owns the search indexes

 | Total | 4 | 0 | 1 |

-In addition to that table Yandex has one more excuse, it sees both of:
+Yandex has one more excuse.
+It sees both of these:

-but intentionally excludes them from search due to their Low-value or low-demand page classification.
+but excludes them from search due to its Low-value or low-demand page classification.

-This one and more unexplained and unaddressed problems still await me.
+This and more unexplained problems still wait for me.

 # Verdict: don’t bet the business on search